dotnet/docs/docs/core/deploying/trimming/trim-self-contained.md

 For more information, see [Publish .NET Core apps with Visual Studio](../deploy-with-vs.md).

-## Trim your app - Visual Studio for Mac
+### Publishing with Visual Studio for Mac

-Visual Studio for Mac doesn't provide options to trim your app during publish.
-You'll need to publish manually by following the instructions from the [Trim your app - CLI](#trim-your-app---cli) section.
+Visual Studio for Mac doesn't provide options to publish your app.
+You'll need to publish manually by following the instructions from the [Publishing with the CLI](#publishing-with-the-cli) section.
 For more information, see [Publish .NET Core apps with .NET Core CLI](../deploy-with-cli.md).

 ## See also